openjdk/jdk/src/jdk.jartool/share/man/jar.md

 mode included in the `jar` command.

 [`-C`]{#option-C} *DIR*
-:   When used with the create operation mode, changes the specified directory
+:   When used with the create operation mode, changes to the specified directory
     and includes the *file* that follows in the command line.

     `jar` \[*OPTION* ...\] \[ \[`--release` *VERSION*\] \[`-C` *dir*\] *file*\]

-    When used in create operation mode, if the file is a directory then it is processed recursively.
+    When used in create mode, if the file is a directory then it is processed recursively.

     When used with the extract operation mode, specifies the destination directory where the JAR file will be extracted.
 Unlike with the create operation mode,